Luojik/asteroids_game/README.md

 You can try the game here :
 https://github.com/LanQiha/asteroids_project/releases/tag/v1.0.3

 This game is a first C++ project.
 It is very laggy.
-I may make a new version of this game with a better code.
 ---

 Thanks to Layachi and Mélinda for testing the game.